History of Christianity in Romania: Orthodox Church in Moldavia and Wallachia

 From the second half of the 14th century, Romanian princes sponsored the monasteries of Mount Athos (Greece).
 First, the Koutloumousiou monastery received donations from Nicholas Alexander of Wallachia (1352–1364).
 In Wallachia, the monastery at Vodița was established in 1372 by the monk Nicodemus from Serbia, who had embraced monastic life at Chilandar on Mount Athos.
 Monks fleeing from the Ottomans founded the earliest monastery in Moldavia at Neamț in 1407.
 From the 15th century the four Eastern patriarchs and several monastic institutions in the Ottoman Empire also received landed properties and other sources of income, such as mills, in the two principalities.

 Many monasteries, such as Cozia in Wallachia, and Bistrița in Moldavia, became important centers of Slavonic literature.
 The earliest local chronicles, such as the "Chronicle of Putna", were also written by monks.
 Religious books in Old Church Slavonic were printed in Târgoviște under the auspices of the monk Macaria from Montenegro after 1508.
 Wallachia in particular became a leading center of the Orthodox world, which was demonstrated by the consecration of the cathedral of Curtea de Argeș in 1517 in the presence of the Ecumenical Patriarch and the Protos of Mount Athos.
 The painted monasteries of Moldavia are still an important symbol of cultural heritage today.

 The extensive lands owned by monasteries made the monasteries a significant political and economic force.
-Many of these monasteries also owned Gypsy and Tatar slaves.
+Many of these monasteries also owned Romani and Tatar slaves.
 Monastic institutions enjoyed fiscal privileges, including an exemption from taxes, although 16th-century monarchs occasionally tried to seize monastic assets.

 Wallachia and Moldavia maintained their autonomous status, though the princes were obliged to pay a yearly tax to the sultans starting during the 15th century.
 Dobruja was annexed in 1417 by the Ottoman Empire, and the Ottomans also occupied parts of southern Moldavia in 1484, and Proilavia (now Brăila) in 1540.
 These territories were under the jurisdiction of the metropolitans of Dristra and Proilavia for several centuries following the annexation.